 Create a Dataset from any Data Source

-Datasets serve as a buffer level between Data Sources and Metric Insights elements (Metrics and Reports).
+Datasets serve as a staging layer between Data Sources and Metric Insights elements (Metrics and Reports).

 To understand how our Security model interacts with Datasets, see Datasets in the Controlling Access within Metric Insights manual.